S12cybersecurity/OnionC2Implant/README.md

 # 🧅 OnionC2Implant – Modular Tor-based C2 Infrastructure

+[!]
+The C++ agent don't compile due a personal error with git, i have lost the major part of the files

 **OnionC2Implant** is a modular Command & Control (C2) infrastructure designed for research, red teaming, and ethical malware development.
 It consists of three main components: